live627/smf-api-docs-test/docs/subs-package.md

 ```php
 function read_tgz_file($gzfilename, $destination, $single_file = false, $overwrite = false, $files_to_extract = null)
 ```
-Reads a .tar.gz file, filename, in and extracts file(s) from it.

-essentially just a shortcut for read_tgz_data().
+Reads an archive from either a remote location or from the local filesystem.

 Type|Parameter|Description
 ---|---|---